bdoolaeghe/cassandra-course/TPs/TP3/TP3.2_data_availability.md

 ```

 * Again, shutdown a node, and query the data from 'paris' and 'berlin' as we earlier did [with no replication](#user-content-cluster-with-no-replication).
 Conclusion ?

-*Thanks to replication, when a node is fallen, we can
-still get the data from a replica.*

 [>> Next (TP3.3_tunable_consistency.md)](TP3.3_tunable_consistency.md)